 Q: What other support is provided to Fellows during their fellowship?

 A: Skadden Fellows receive significant support.
-The April before your fellowship begins, and each year during your fellowship, Fellows attend a symposium in New York City with incoming and current Fellows.
+In March or April before your fellowship begins, and each year during your fellowship, Fellows attend a symposium in New York City with incoming and current Fellows.
 Current Fellows are provided complimentary access to LexisNexis as well as unlimited in-person and web-based CLE by the Practicing Law Institute.
 Skadden attorneys often provide pro bono legal work for cases and matters of both current and former Fellows.
 Fellows call us for advice and support on topics large and small.
-Both current and former Fellows are connected to our exceptional community of public interest attorneys, are provided programming including webinars and meetings on topics of interest to public interest attorneys, and receive a regular newsletter with updates about members of the Skadden Fellowship community.
-Electronically, our Fellowship community is connected via our website, where they can electronically reach anyone else in the Skadden Fellowship network; and our LinkedIn group and Slack channel.
+Both current and former Fellows are connected to our exceptional community of public interest attorneys, are provided programming including webinars, trainings, and meetings on topics of interest to public interest attorneys, and receive a regular newsletter with updates about members of the Skadden Fellowship community.
+Electronically, our Fellowship community is connected via our website and LinkedIn group.

 Q: What additional support is available after the conclusion of the fellowship?

-A: We consider you a Fellow for life.
+A: We consider our Fellows to be Fellows for life.
 Former Fellows are periodically invited to regional reunions and networking opportunities.
-Former Fellows can apply for funding, including $5,000 to write an academic article of relevance to the public interest law community, $15,000 to experiment with a novel approach to benefit your clients (through a fund-within-a-fund called the Flom Incubator Grants (FIGs)) and $2,500 to former Fellows who have been practicing in the public interest arena for at least 10 years, to deliver training sessions to our current and more recent Skadden Fellows (through the F2F initiative).
+Former Fellows can apply for funding, including $7,500 to write an academic article of relevance to the public interest law community, $15,000 to experiment with a novel approach to benefit their clients (through a fund-within-a-fund called the Flom Incubator Grants (FIGs)).
+We provide training stipends of $2,500 to former Fellows who have been practicing in the public interest arena for at least 10 years, to deliver training sessions to our current and more recent Skadden Fellows (through the F2F initiative).
 Former Fellows continue to keep in touch with the Foundation and benefit from the network of other current and former Fellows.

 A: No ongoing reporting is required during the fellowship, but we keep in touch with current Fellows.
-Upon the completion of your fellowship, you are required to submit a confidential evaluation of your experience at your host organization.
+Additionally, all Fellows have a check-in with the executive director around the half-way point of the fellowship.
+Upon the completion of your Fellowship, you are required to submit a confidential evaluation of your experience at your host organization.

 Host Organization Requirements